bagok701/Fresh-Fridge/README.md

   - Test out the app or take a look at ways the code can be improved.
 Then, report   suggestions or bugs on the issue page.
 - Feature Ideas:
   - Let us know what we can do to improve are application, or if you have an idea you   would like to improve upon, then fork our repository, create a branch, and create a pull   request   with your changes

-#How to Set Up Your Work Environment
-1. First, install eclipse for android development from here https://developer.android.com/sdk/index.html?hl=i
-2. Follow the steps here http://ionicframework.com/getting-started/ to install Ionic
-3. Fork the Fresh Fridge repo
-4. Clone the repo to your remote repository
-5. Create a branch
-6. Submit a pull request with a description of your changes

-#Documentation
-- When creating a branch with your changes, name the branch after the issue number
-- Comment each section of your code in order to easily identify it
-- Please be courteous when posting in forums and chat rooms

 #License
 Fresh Fridge is licensed under the GNU General Public License.
 For more information, read the license file in the Fresh Fridge repository.